-Learning Beyond Your Major
+Learning Beyond Your Major AT WABASH

 Wabash offers pre-professional programs and advising in law, medicine, and engineering.
 Pre-law students often compete in the fierce Moot Court competition, participate in the LSAT Bootcamp, and make visits to top-ranked law schools.
 Over 80 percent of our pre-med students are admitted to medical schools thanks in part to excellent pre-med advising, a rigorous curriculum, and opportunities for research with faculty and job shadowing with alumni physicians.
 For young men interested in engineering, Wabash offers dual degree programs with Purdue, Columbia, and Washington universities.